Dog Christmas Stocking Ideas

 And if that doesn't appeal to their taste buds, get them this instead.

 A new spot to rest your weary head can be a perfect Christmas prezzie.
-Introduce it slowly as your pup may have developed quite a bond with his old, stinky one!
+Introduce this new Bed slowly as your pup may have developed quite a bond with his old, stinky one!

 No, we certainly are NOT condoning giving your dog alcohol but some companies have got on the celebration bandwagon and made some pup-friendly beers and proseccos!
 Try , a non-fizzy, non-alcoholic refreshing treat for your pooch.